30 sec brief

 If you are saving for retirement in Traditional 401(k)s or IRAs, you will owe income tax on every penny you withdraw in retirement.
 You also owe tax on interest and dividend income in taxable accounts.
 If you sell an investment in a regular taxable account that you have owned for less than a year, for a profit, you will owe income tax on the gain.
 If you profited from selling an investment you owned for more than a year, you will pay the long-term capital gains tax.
-For most investors that’s either 10% or 15%.
+For most investors, that’s either 10 percent or 15 percent.

 The good news is that there are many ways to reduce, and even eliminate, the tax hit to your investments.

 - Contribute to a Health Savings Account.
 If you have a high deductible health plan (HDHP) you are eligible to contribute to a Health Savings Account (HSA).
 The money you save in an HSA delivers unmatched tax breaks.
 The money you contribute is eligible for a tax deduction, your money is not taxed as long as it is in your account, and if you ultimately spend money from the account to cover qualified health care costs you will not owe a penny on tax.

 You can use money in your HSA to pay current health-care bills, or you can invest the money with an intention to use it for retirement health care costs.
 The triple-tax break on HSAs makes them a more valuable retirement savings plan than Traditional or Roth accounts, which require you to pay tax at some point.